outaagunga/documentation/strategy-forex.md

 * Expansion is valid if, within a rolling window of L bars after a squeeze (e.g., L = 5), within any rolling 4-bar window, Normalized BBWidth must increase on at least 2 bars relative to their immediately preceding bars, and no single bar contributes more than 50% of the cumulative Normalized BBWidth increase measured from the final squeeze bar to the current bar.
 * No directional bias is assigned during expansion.
 Expansion only enables participation logic; direction is confirmed exclusively during the WALK phase via sustained price-band interaction
 * The squeeze before expansion must have lasted for at least 4–8 bars, indicating meaningful volatility compression rather than noise
-* Confirmation requires directional band separation, defined as the leading band moving away from the middle band for at least 2 bars.
+* Confirmation requires band separation, defined as the band corresponding to price location moving away from the middle band for at least 2 bars, without implying future direction.
 Simultaneous divergence is optional and has no effect on trade validity

 **Interpretation:**